Imperial Nutrition Excelsior vs Juiced Comparison

 See a side-by-side comparison of ingredients, stats, and community sentiment.

-Imperial Nutrition Excelsior is an extreme, highly popular pre-workout featuring exotic stimulants and a legendary reputation, while Quality Vitamins Juiced is an intermediate formula that provides intense, caffeine-free energy but is associated with significant physical side effects.
+Imperial Nutrition Excelsior is a highly regarded, extreme-level pre-workout featuring exotic stimulants, whereas Juiced by Quality Vitamins is an intermediate-level formula that lacks exotic stimulants but is noted for intense, potentially harsh side effects.

 Go with Imperial Nutrition Excelsior if...